peterszarvas94/go-templ-blog-template/README.md

 ### Default theme

-The default theme used for [lytepage](https://lytepage.peterszarvas.hu) demo site, is included in this repo, under `theme` folder.
+The default theme used for the [lytepage](https://lytepage.peterszarvas.hu) site, is included in this repo, under `theme` folder.

 ### Switching themes